Taean Heavy Machine Complex: History

-Only a small iron workshop prior to Liberation, it was nationalised in November 1945, becoming a branch facility of the Kangsŏn Steel Works producing small farm equipment.
+Only a small iron workshop prior to World War II, it was nationalised in November 1945, becoming a branch facility of the Kangsŏn Steel Works producing small farm equipment.
 Production of 3.75 kW electric motors and 10kVA transformers began in 1948.
 Later, production of motors and pumps for rural irrigation began.
 In October 1975 it became an integrated machinery factory, and on 25 September 1980 the Taean Electric Factory and the Taean Machinery Factory were merged to form the current Taean Machine Complex.
 The complex was awarded the Order of Kim Il-sung, and was twice awarded the "Ch'ŏllima Factory" award.

 The Taean Machine Complex was heavily involved in projects such as the West Sea Barrage, the Sunch'ŏn Vinylon Complex, the Sariwon Fertiliser Complex, the coal gas plants at the Namhŭng Youth Chemical Complex, the Samsu Power Plant, the Ŏrangch'ŏn Power Plant, the Wŏnsan Ch'ŏngnyŏn Power Plant, the Anbyŏn Ch'ŏngnyŏn Power Plant, the Ryesŏng River Power Plant, the Naep'yŏng Power Plant, the Namgang Power Plant, the Hŭngju Ch'ŏngnyŏn Power Plant the December Thermal Power Plant, the Tongp'yŏng Thermal Power Plant, the T'aech'ŏn Nuclear Power Plant, and the T'aechŏn Hydroelectric Power Plant.